-If you plan to be out of the U.S. for an extended period, consult the Law Offices of Vaughan de Kirby.
+If you plan to be out of the U.S. for an extended period, consult Jatoi & de Kirby, APC.
 Our San Francisco based immigration attorneys can advise you on how to protect your green card status.
 Call us today at 415-221-2345 for more information.

 How Sensitive Areas of Study Might Impact Your EB-5 Visa?